OlegAxenow/EntityFramework.Injection/ReadMe.md

 ## Getting started

+You can build it from source or install as NuGet package:

+	PM> Install-Package EntityFramework.Inject

 You can inject dependency into the any **DbContext** without changing it with the the help of few lines of code:

 ```cs